Life passes us too fast. We go on a few short holidays here and there and what do you know, another year has passed.

 With irresistible credit card offers, endless sales and dining privileges, it’s no wonder many Singaporeans have given into the temptation of shopping and dining our arses off for the excuse of “earning air miles”.

-Now that 2019 is just around the corner, most of us are probably resolving to clear whatever we owe.
+Now that 2022 is here, most of us are probably resolving to clear whatever we owe.

 However, as with all bad habits, bad debt is not something that disappears overnight.
 Effective steps include prioritising debts and living within your means.